 Hungry for more dinner ideas?
 Visit the Smart & Final website for some great recipes and news about their stores.
 You can also follow Smart & Final on Facebook and Twitter.
 Do you have a weekly dinner with your family?
 If so, what types of food do you like to make?

 - Cooking spray

-- 1 and ¾ cups of First Street pumpkin puree
+- 1 3/4 cups First Street pumpkin puree

 - 1 tablespoon of chili powder